Go (game): Top players and professional Go

 With the advent of major international titles from 1989 onward, it became possible to compare the level of players from different countries more accurately.
 Cho Hunhyun of South Korea won the first edition of the Quadrennial Ing Cup in 1989.
 His disciple Lee Chang-ho was the dominant player in international Go competitions for more than a decade spanning much of 1990s and early 2000s; he is also credited with groundbreaking works on the endgame.
 Cho, Lee and other South Korean players such as Seo Bong-soo, Yoo Changhyuk and Lee Sedol between them won the majority of international titles in this period.
 Several Chinese players also rose to the top in international Go from 2000s, most notably Ma Xiaochun, Chang Hao, Gu Li and Ke Jie.
 As of 2016, Japan lags behind in the international Go scene.

 Historically, more men than women have played Go.
 Special tournaments for women exist, but until recently, men and women did not compete together at the highest levels; however, the creation of new, open tournaments and the rise of strong female players, most notably Rui Naiwei, have in recent years highlighted the strength and competitiveness of emerging female players.

 The level in other countries has traditionally been much lower, except for some players who had preparatory professional training in East Asia.
 Knowledge of the game has been scant elsewhere up until the 20th century.
 A famous player of the 1920s was Edward Lasker.
 It was not until the 1950s that more than a few Western players took up the game as other than a passing interest.
 In 1978, Manfred Wimmer became the first Westerner to receive a professional player's certificate from an East Asian professional Go association.
 In 2000, American Michael Redmond became the first Western player to achieve a 9 dan rank.

 Equipment

 It is possible to play Go with a simple paper board and coins, plastic tokens, or white beans and coffee beans for the stones; or even by drawing the stones on the board and erasing them when captured.
 More popular midrange equipment includes cardstock, a laminated particle board, or wood boards with stones of plastic or glass.
 More expensive traditional materials are still used by many players.
-The most expensive Go sets have black stones carved from slate and white stones carved from translucent white shells, played on boards carved in a single piece from the trunk of a tree.
+The most expensive Go sets have black stones carved from slate and white stones carved from translucent white shells (traditionally Meretrix lamarckii), played on boards carved in a single piece from the trunk of a tree.